Michel Faber: Journalism

 In the years 2001 to 2004, Faber reviewed books for the Scotland on Sunday newspaper.
 Throughout 2004, he wrote a regular feature for The Sunday Herald called "Image Conscious", analysing the layers of meaning, intent and association in various photographs.
 Since 2003, he has reviewed for The Guardian, mainly choosing foreign fiction in translation, short story collections, graphic novels and books about music.

 In 2004, as part of the Authors on the Frontline project, Faber travelled to Ukraine with Médecins Sans Frontières, to witness MSF's intervention in the HIV/AIDS epidemic there.
 Faber wrote an article for The Sunday Times, published in January 2005.

 In 2006, Faber contributed an essay, "Dreams in the Dumpster, Language Down the Drain", to Not One More Death (Verso/Stop The War Coalition), a collection of pieces examining US and UK involvement in the Iraq War.

 In 2019, he contributed a piece to A Love Letter To Europe, an anthology of pieces expressing affection for Europe at the time of imminent Brexit.

 Adaptations

 A four-part television adaptation of The Crimson Petal and the White, produced by the BBC in 2011, starred Romola Garai, Chris O'Dowd, Richard E. Grant and Gillian Anderson.

-The Courage Consort has been adapted for radio twice, by the BBC (UK) and the ABC (Australia).
+The Courage Consort has been adapted for radio twice, by the BBC in the UK and ABC Australia.

-Under the Skin was adapted into a Scottish film, directed by Jonathan Glazer and starring Scarlett Johansson.
+Under the Skin was adapted into a film, directed by Jonathan Glazer and starring Scarlett Johansson.
 It premièred at the Venice Film Festival on 3 September 2013.

 The Book of Strange New Things was adapted as ten 15-minute episodes for BBC Radio 4 in 2014, and as a pilot for an Amazon Prime TV Series called Oasis.